 If you are living in the Netherlands or you are paying income-tax in the Netherlands you are required to purchase a health insurance at a Dutch insurance company.

 The basic package

-The government has put together a basic package that covers about the same as the previous system.
+The government decides on what the standard package covers.
 Health insurance companies are legally obliged to offer at least this basic package and can not reject anybody who is applying for it.
 With the basic package you are covered for the following:

 - Medical care, including services by GP’s, hospitals, medical specialists and obstetricians